adonaidigital/arcade-game-clone/README.md

 * [Controls](#controls)

 ## How to Run the Game
-* Download the game from my [repository](https://github.com/adonaidigital/arcade-game-clone).
+* Download or clone the game from my [repository](https://github.com/adonaidigital/arcade-game-clone).

 * Unzip and open the index.html file of the game in your browser.